 The Open Mind Film Festival is presented by The Friends of the Semel Institute for Neuroscience and Human Behavior at UCLA.
 The Friends is a non-profit organization dedicated to improving the lives of people living with mental health issues.

-This third annual Film Festival is open to high school students throughout the United States.
+This third annual Open Mind Film Festival is open to high school students throughout the United States.
 Today, many notable personalities are stepping forward to tell stories and share struggles with issues that impact their lives and their mental health.
-We invite students to join this important conversation by submitting short films that highlight the experiences and concerns they, or their friends, deal with on a daily basis.
+We invite students to join this important conversation by submitting short films that highlight their experiences and concerns.
 Use your cell phone or video camera to create a short film to tell us your unique story.

 Please email us at OpenMindFilmFest@gmail.com to ask any questions.

 The Film Festival is scheduled for Sunday, April 21, 2024.
 Selected films will be screened at The James Bridges Theatre on the UCLA campus.

 First Prize: $1,000

 Second Prize: $600

 Winners will be selected by a panel of judges which will include:

 Zach Gottlieb, a wellness activist, speaker, and the creator of Talk With Zach, a Gen Z movement and community that aims to change the culture around emotional health.
 He is a high school senior in Los Angeles, has spoken in many media forums, and has been published in the LA Times, New York Times and more.
 Learn more at TalkWithZach.org.